Accountable Care Organizations (ACO)

 CMS offers different learning opportunities for providers and organizations interested in learning more about ACOs.
 To learn about the latest opportunities, visit CMS Innovation Center and Medicare Shared Savings Program.

-What is the CMS ACO Reach Model (formerly the Global and Professional Direct Contracting Model)?
+What is the CMS ACO REACH Model (formerly the Global and Professional Direct Contracting Model)?

 What is the Medicare Shared Savings Program (MSSP)?